Education: Teacher Education & Certificate in Education (Minor)

 first year at Dickinson, preferably in the fall semester.

-wish to become foreign language teachers should begin language studies during the first
+Students who wish to become foreign language teachers should begin language studies during the first

 year.
 Students wishing to become